wolftherai/angular-projects/pw_generator/README.md

 ```
 vercel
 ```
-# This command will launch deployment (after answering several config questions)
+This command will launch deployment (after answering several config questions).
- the deployed app link will appear in cmd
+The deployed app link will appear in cmd.